Can I make an appointment for my son or daughter?

 What if I have a concern about my son or daughter?

 If you have concerns about your son or daughter, you can refer them to our office.
-If the student is unwilling to call us to make an appointment with a counselor, and you are concerned about their safety you may contact Counseling Services and ask to speak with a counselor to discuss the situation and your concerns.
+If the student is unwilling to contact our office and you are concerned about their safety or well-being use the Report a Concern tool to report your concerns.

 In cases of psychological emergencies during business hours, call either Counseling Services at 906-487-2538 or Public Safety.
 During non-business hours contact Public Safety directly.